laszlocph/gimlet-documentation/src/pages/events/integrating-gimlet-into-ci-cd-workflows.md

 Hosts: Laszlo Fogas and TBD
 ```

 On this second Gimlet online meetup you will learn how you can fit Gimlet into your CI/CD workflow.
+You can watch silently, or ask questions, it is up to you!

 You will learn about:
 - How GitOps broke the CI/CD feedback loop